Mouassine: Name

+The etymology of the name "Mouassine" (or muwāssīn) is uncertain.
+Historian Gaston Deverdun noted that the name was popularly attributed to a Sharifian family which supposedly lived in the district, which also explained why the mosque is also known by the name Jami' al-Ashraf ("Mosque of the Sharifs").
+However, historians have not been able to establish a record of such a family in the area.
+Deverdun notes that another possibility is that the name derives from an Arabic word meaning "knife-makers" or "cutlers", denoting the former presence of craftsmen along the main street of the area when the Jewish community was established there.
+Scholar Iñigo Almela likewise cites this as the most plausible etymology, but notes that this is still debatable.

 History

 Up until the reign of Abdellah El Ghalib Jews were relatively dispersed through the city but the area of Mouassine housed a significant concentration of them and was generally regarded as an ancient Jewish quarter.
 When Abdallah El Ghalib came to power in 1557 he used the opportunity to re-landscape Marrakech as a symbol of his authority and part of this was to relocate the Jewish community into the new Mellah area.
 Up until this massive re-landscaping Mouassine was regarded as one of the two ancient Jewish areas.
 The most famous landmark in Mouassine is the Mouassine Mosque commissioned by Sultan Abdellah.
 The construction of the mosque was part of a major redevelopment of the area and was located upon the site of a former Jewish cemetery.
-The mosque, also known as Jami' al-Ashraf is part of a larger complex that includes a library, hamman, madrasa and the famous Mouassine Fountain, one of the most famous in the medina.

-The current configuration of Mouassine thus dates back to the Saadian period, and its redevelopment at this time enticed a relatively large number of bourgeois or aristocratic families to build their residences here.
+The mosque, also known as Jami' al-Ashraf is part of a larger complex that includes a library, hamman, madrasa and the famous Mouassine Fountain, one of the most famous in the medina.The current configuration of Mouassine thus dates back to the Saadian period, and its redevelopment at this time enticed a relatively large number of bourgeois or aristocratic families to build their residences here.
 This has resulted in a concentration of structures dating from the Saadian period located in this area, with examples of Saadian-era houses including the Dar Cherifa (formerly Dar Ijimi), the Dar al-Mas'udiyyin, and the Dar al-Masluhiyyin (known also as Ksour Agafay).
 Some of these houses today have been converted into cafés, restaurants, and hotels.
 Also notable is the douiria (an upper-floor apartment for receiving guests) in what is now the Mouassine Museum.
 This house, recently restored to reveal its original wood and stucco ornamentation, dates back to the Saadian period but also features decorative motifs from the time of Sultan Moulay Ismail (1672–1727).

 Economy

-Mouassine is one of the most upmarket areas of the Medina containing a number of the highest rated riads in the whole of Morocco.
-Riad Snan 13, Dar Mo’da, Riad Al-Bushra, Riad El-Zohar, and Riad L’Orangerie were all in Trip Advisor’s top 25 in 2014.

-Additionally there are a number of stores that offer top quality Moroccan produce and export their produce around the world.
-La Maison du Kaftan Marocain, Maktoub, Kif Kif, and Kulchi all have their home in Mouassine.
-The area seems to successfully fuse the traditional with the contemporary and remains an important gateway to the souks.
+A number of rooftop cafés and boutique hotels are located here to serve the tourism industry.
+Several of the old city's major souq streets are also located here or can be accessed from this area.